 How To Identify Your Breast Shape To Find The Perfect Fitting Bra

 Did you know that your breast shape can affect the type of bras that will fit you?
 It’s a lot like dressing for your body shape.
-Some silhouette’s don’t fit on certain body shapes, and in this case, some breast shapes fit into certain bras.
-By knowing this little secret will help save you a lot of time when you go bra shopping and you’ll be able to find that perfect fitting bra without wanting to pull your hair out.
+Some silhouettes don’t fit on certain body shapes and, in this case, some breast shapes don't fit into certain bras.
+Knowing this little secret will help save you a lot of time when you go bra shopping and you’ll be able to find that perfect-fitting bra without wanting to pull your hair out.

 Your breast shape is determined by a lot of factors: genetics, race, nursing, gaining and losing weight, hormones, age, and gravity.
-Because of all of these factors there’s a lot of breast shapes because every woman is shaped so differently.
+Because of all of these factors, there are a lot of breast shapes because every woman is shaped so differently.

-Now, the exciting part, you’re going to figure out what breast shape you have!
-Don’t worry, it’s not rocket science and it’s really easy.
+Now, the exciting part…you’re going to figure out what breast shape you have!
+Don’t worry, it’s it’s really easy.

-First, you’re going to take off your shirt, your bra, and stand in front of the mirror and take a good look at your beautiful self.
+First, you’re going to take off your shirt and your bra and stand in front of the mirror.
+Take a good look at your beautiful self.
 You’ll want to take note of the shape of your breasts from the side.
 After you take a mental note, draw it on a piece of paper, or you could take a picture of yourself (make sure you delete this picture if you don’t want your kids, friends, or neighbors seeing this).
-Then go to the illustration above and identify your breast shape.
+Finally, go to the illustration above and identify your breast shape.

 You might find you have a combination of two different breast shapes and that’s ok!

 I’m going to identify each breast shape, issues associated when it comes to fitting bras, and my favorite bras I recommend for each shape.